Our top 10 wildlife sightings for April

 In spring you never know which other birds might visit your garden.
 Here are some of the most common birds you might see, but as spring migrants are returning from winters in warmer countries keep an eye out for more unusual visitors, and don’t forget to look up and see what’s flying overhead.

 Sunny days are bringing out butterflies.
 Some butterflies have spent the winter as adults and are now flying around looking for a mate.
-You might see peacocks, commas, small tortoiseshell and red admirals flying in your garden.
+You might see brimstones, peacocks, commas, small tortoiseshell, orange-tip and red admirals flying in your garden.

-Did you know that their caterpillars feed on nettles, so keep a patch of wild garden including some nettles to help these butterflies.
+Did you know that the caterpillars of some butterflies feed on nettles, so keep a patch of wild garden including some nettles to help these butterflies.

 The queen bees are now emerging from their winter hibernations and looking for somewhere to make their nest.
 Look out for them as they feed on nectar and search for somewhere to good nest site.
 You could help them by making a simple nest for your garden.

-On warm evenings bats will be out flying around over gardens and parks looking for insects to eat.
+On the warmer spring evenings bats will be out flying around over gardens and parks looking for insects to eat.
 One of most common bats you'll see is the common pipistrelle.
 Even though these are tiny they can eat around 3,000 insects every night!

 Have you got a garden pond?
 Did you have frogspawn and toadspawn – look out for the tadpoles and toadpoles swimming around, slowly developing into adult frogs and toads.